gariev/xref/README.md

 To get most of the xref package, configure it after the basic installation.

+1. Create a config file and place it where XRef can found it (see section CONFIG FILE below; also see sample config in config/xref.ini.sample)

-1. Download and install Smarty template engine. <http://www.smarty.net/>;
+2. Download and install Smarty template engine. <http://www.smarty.net/>;
-    any of versions 2.x or 3.x should work
+    any of versions 2.x or 3.x should work, version 2 takes less memory.
+    Set the pass to Smarty.class.php file in *xref.smarty-class* config param.

-2. Create a data directory where XRef will keep its data about your project
+3. Create a data directory where XRef will keep its data about your project.
+    Specify this dir in *xref.data-dir*.

-3. Configure web server to run scripts from web-scripts dir XRef/web-scripts/, see also sample Apache config file in XRef/examples/httpd.conf
+4. Configure web server to run scripts from web-scripts dir XRef/web-scripts/, see also sample Apache config file in XRef/examples/httpd.conf

-4. Create a config file and place it where XRef can found it (see section CONFIG FILE below; also see sample config in config/xref.ini.sample)

 5. Set up crontab to run xref-ci to monitor your project, see sample cronab script in